qorix-group/score/docs/platform_management_plan/quality_management.rst

 - by attending the project's ASPICE 4.0 SW management and development training.

 Additionally, the project repository shall be organized in a way that independent roles (to the technical solution) have to approve any pull request before it's merged.
 The persons who are able to approve need to be qualified according to the roles description Quality Manager :need:`PROCESS_rl__quality_manager`.

-The successful checking of the skills of the committers and independent roles is ensured by the Project and Quality Manager :need:`PROCESS_rl__quality_manager` and documented in the role assignment document.
+The successful checking of the skills of the committers and independent roles is ensured by the Project Leader :need:`PROCESS_rl__project_lead` and Quality Manager :need:`PROCESS_rl__quality_manager` and documented in the role assignment document.

 .. note:: The identity of the committer by applying the GitHub digital signature mechanism will be used to confirm the authenticity of the Quality Manager :need:`PROCESS_rl__quality_manager` role for the approvals